FREE Computer Diagnostic (Reg. $89) - Call Now: (312) 452-5637 or Text | Mon - Fri 7:30am - 6pm | Sat 8am - 2pm

 If the shifter physically won't move out of Park:

-- Try the brake-shift interlock override slot (usually near the shifter, covered by a small cap) β insert a key or thin tool to release it manually
+1. Try the brake-shift interlock override slot (usually near the shifter, covered by a small cap) - insert a key or thin tool to release it manually

-- If the manual override works, the problem is the brake-shift interlock solenoid ($150β$300)
+2. If the manual override works, the problem is the brake-shift interlock solenoid

 What Diagnosis Costs

-At most Chicago shops, a transmission diagnostic runs $89β$125.
+At most Chicago shops, a transmission diagnostic is a separate charge.
 We do it for free.
-We'll connect a scanner, read the codes, road test the vehicle, and tell you exactly why it won't shift β and what the repair costs β before you authorize anything.
+We connect a scanner, read the codes, road test the vehicle when safe, and tell you exactly why it will not shift and what the repair will cost before you authorize anything.